My name is Gazelle Sharmahd I’m your Dossier Leader

 September 30, 2022 — Zahedan Bloody Friday IRGC and security forces opened fire on worshippers leaving Friday prayers at Makki Mosque in Zahedan — the largest Sunni mosque in Iran — killing at least 90 people and wounding hundreds.
 The attack followed a protest against the alleged rape of a 15-year-old Baloch girl by a police commander.
 UN investigators characterized the killings as a possible crime against humanity.
 No prosecutions followed.

 2023 — Mass Executions Iran executed dozens of Baloch individuals in 2023 — many convicted of drug offenses in trials lasting minutes without meaningful legal representation.
-Amnesty International documented cases in which defendants were executed after confessions extracted under torture, with no access to lawyers during interrogation and trials conducted in Persian rather than Balochi.
+Amnesty International documented cases in which defendants were executed after confessions extracted under torture, with trials conducted in Persian rather than Balochi.

 If you or your community have been affected by the events described in this report, we invite you to contribute to our documentation record.